 Beloved Quebec celebrity chef Ricardo Larrivée and his wife Brigitte have expanded their media empire to the retail and restaurant sphere with Espace Ricardo, a welcoming kitchen supply store that connects to Café Ricardo.
 The combination of both a retail shop and café makes for an incredible brand experience that is well worth the visit.

 Picoum.com, founded by Canadian media personality Isabelle Racicout, has taken the art of influence and turned it into a go-to lifestyle resource for women.

-As the founder and CEO of a company that powers more than 45,000 independents globally, it has been exceptional to see how Canadians contribute to the retail and cultural landscape of our country.
+As the founder and CEO of a company, it has been exceptional to see how Canadians contribute to the retail and cultural landscape of our country.
 These businesses are truly the backbone of the Canadian retail sphere, and it is inspirational to be part of this movement in a country where local businesses are empowered to thrive.